Skip to main content

 Guide to Issuing Certificates

-To issue a certificate, you must first create a certificate profile and a certificate template to go along with it.
-The enrollment method configured on the certificate profile determines how a certificate is issued for it.
-Refer to the documentation for each enrollment method to learn more about how to issue certificates using it.
+To issue a certificate, you must first create a certificate profile and a certificate policy to go along with it.

 Guide to Renewing Certificates

-To renew a certificate, you can either request a new certificate from a certificate profile or have the platform automatically request a new one for you.
+To renew a certificate, you can either request a new certificate from a certificate profile or have the platform automatically request a new one for you to be delivered downstream to a target destination.
 Whether you pursue a client-driven or server-driven approach is totally dependent on the enrollment method configured on your certificate profile as well as your infrastructure use-case.

 Client-Driven Certificate Renewal

 Client-driven certificate renewal is when renewal is initiated client-side by the end-entity consuming the certificate.
+More specifically, the client (e.g. Infisical Agent, ACME client, etc.) monitors the certificate and makes a request for Infisical to issue a new certificate back to it when the existing certificate is nearing expiration.
 This is the most common approach to certificate renewal and is suitable for most use-cases.

 Server-Driven Certificate Renewal